 If we deny your request, we will send you a written reply explaining the reasons for denial.
 If an initial decision does not give you all that you requested, you have the right to appeal the decision.
 See How to appeal a decision about your prescription coverage.

-How to appoint a representative to help you with a coverage determination or appeal.
+How to appoint a representative to help you with a coverage determination or an appeal.

 The representative can be a permanent one, such as a Power of Attorney, or it can be someone you name to help you only during the coverage determination case.
 Download the representative form.

-Both you and the person you have named as an authorized representative must sign the representative form, unless your representative is a lawyer.
-In that case, only your signature is needed.
+Both you and the person you have named as an authorized representative must sign the representative form.
 This statement must be sent to UnitedHealthcare, PO Box 6106, M/S CA 124-0197, Cypress CA 90630-9948.
-Or you can fax it to the UnitedHealthcare Medicare Plans – AOR at 1-800-527-0531.
+Or you can fax it to the UnitedHealthcare Medicare Plans – AOR toll-free at 1-800-527-0531.
 If your prescribing doctor calls on your behalf, no representative form is required.